Cobenian/elixir-mastery-exercises/2_01_processes.md

 "state" (States are directories).

 Whenever a message arrives looking for a cat, return the content of the file matching the name of the cat.
+Send it a message with a valid cat name.
+Send it a message with an invalid cat name.

-Assume the file exists and let it crash if it does not.
+Assume the file exists and let it "crash" if it does not.